 B2B buyers have stated “transparent prices and product details” are the top two factor that determine loyalty.
 This means providing a personalized customer experience (like custom catalogs or custom pricing) accompanied with unrivaled service can truly differentiate your business from competitors.
 Show customers you understand their needs and they will respond positively.

-Wholesale Selling Strategy 2 – Build Your Own Brand
+Strategies for Wholesalers # 2 – Build Your Own Brand

 If manufacturers have switched to direct sales to better control their brand, focus on building your brand.
 Offer what no manufacturer can: a selection of products across brand lines.
 With one purchase, your buyer can purchase multiple products but be sure your brand is clearly associated with the sale.
 Offering multiple brands that represent different price points is another differentiator wholesalers have over manufacturers.
 In addition, pick and choose products wisely.
 Offer products with higher margins and let the manufacturer sell the low margin items.